Bootstrap, CSS, and Icons in this Site

 To make the pretty pagination bar appear on the blog pages, I use Bootstrap’s built-in pagination to create the CSS.
 Specifically, I use

 active states, as well as center-page alignment.
-See where I implement Bootstrap’s pagination bar here.
 For the icons, I use Feather Icons and Bootstrap Icons.
 For more information on the icons and pagination, look at my GitHub gist.

 For my tables on this site, I use Bootstrap’s built-in tables, which are responsive, as long as you use

 Using Bootstrap for the entire layout of this website, as well as for specific elements means there’s so much less CSS in this repository.
 I started with over 600 lines of CSS, and now I have about 220 lines.
 But, there are still some pieces that I’ve chosen to override from Bootstrap’s defaults.
-All of my custom CSS is in this directory.
+The pieces I’m actively overriding are:

 - Preformatted monospace (like code snippets)